First Orion Customer Portal Terms of Service

 3. Account Creation and Information

-3.1 Registration and Permitted Activities.
+3.2 Registration and Permitted Activities.
 To use the Services, you will be asked to register in the Customer Portal.
 Only businesses (which includes sole proprietors and other entities such as valid charitable organizations and governmental entities) are eligible to register for an account in the Customer Portal.
-As part of the registration process, you must provide us with information regarding your business (business name, physical address, phone number, URL, DUNS number and industry), contact information (name, email address and phone number), the business phone numbers being registered, and the call purpose.
-You must provide true, accurate, current, and complete information about the Customer(s) as requested during the registration process, and you must keep the information true, accurate, current, and complete after you register each Customer account.
+As part of the registration process, you must provide us with information regarding your business (business name, physical address, phone number, URL, DUNS number and industry), contact information (name, email address and phone number), the business phone numbers being registered, the call purpose and the call category applicable to the calls you are making.
+You must provide true, accurate, current, and complete information about the Customer(s) as requested during the registration process, and you must keep the information true, accurate, current, and complete after you register each Customer account and utilize the Services.
 Until we have reviewed and approved all required information, any use of the Services by you will be on a preliminary basis only.
 If you breach these Terms, including, without limitation, your payment obligations in Section 7 (Fees and Payment Terms), you are strictly prohibited from registering new accounts until you remedy such breach in full.

-3.3 Persons Under Age 18.
+3.4 Persons Under Age 18.
 The following special requirements apply in relation to persons that are not at least 18 years old.
-If you are a sole proprietor, and you are not at least 18 years old, but you are 13 years old or older, your representative (which must be your parent or legal guardian) must register for you.
-If you are a legal entity that is owned, directly or indirectly, by an individual who is not at least 18 years old, but the individual is 13 year old or older, your representative must either obtain the consent of your board of an authorized officer.
+If you are a sole proprietor, and you are not at least 18 years old, your representative (which must be your parent or legal guardian) must register for you.
+If you are a legal entity that is owned, directly or indirectly, by an individual who is not at least 18 years old, your representative must either obtain the consent of your board of an authorized officer.
 Any such approving board, authorized officer, parent, or legal guardian is responsible to us and is legally bound to these Terms as if it had agreed to these Terms itself.
-You may not use the Services if you are under 13 years of age.
+Notwithstanding anything in these Terms to the contrary, you may not use the Services if you are under 13 years of age.

-3.4 Validation and Underwriting.
+3.5 Validation and Underwriting.
 At any time during the Term and your use of the Services, we may require additional information from you to verify your authority to act on behalf of the Customer or validate information you provided.
 This additional information may include business licenses or other information related to your business which we obtain from you or other service providers or third party sources.
 You authorize us to retrieve information about you from our service providers and other third parties, including information bureaus and you authorize and direct such third parties to compile and provide such information to us.
 You acknowledge that this may include your name, address(es), and other data about you.
 You acknowledge that we may use your information to verify any other information you provide to us, and that any information we collect may affect our assessment of your overall risk to our business.
-You acknowledge that in some cases, such information may lead to suspension or termination of the Services.
+You acknowledge that in some cases, such information may lead to suspension or termination of the Services and/or the removal from service of one or more calling party number.
 We may periodically update this information as part of our underwriting criteria and risk analysis procedures.

 4. Provision of the Services